cloudqubes/cloudqubes.github.io/_posts/2020-02-10-logging-with-nginx.markdown

 **Placing a reverse proxy in front of OpenStack is a sensible choice.
 Let's see why?**

-In a previous post we setup a reverse proxy with NGINX, for talking to OpenStack API endpoints from our S-VNFMs.
-If we are to get our hands dirty in any type of API integration, especially with OpenStack,  troubleshooting is inevitable.
+In a previous [post] we setup a reverse proxy with [NGINX], for talking to [OpenStack API] endpoints from our S-VNFMs.
+If we are to get our hands dirty in any type of API integration, especially with [OpenStack], troubleshooting is inevitable.

-Although OpenStack implement comprehensive logging features, those logs are usually distributed across different locations in OpenStack controller nodes, so our reverse proxy would serve as the ideal central location for collecting all API logs.
+Although [OpenStack] implement comprehensive logging features, those logs are usually distributed across different locations in OpenStack controller nodes, so our reverse proxy would serve as the ideal central location for collecting all API logs.

-NGINX is equipped with a dedicated module, [ngx_http_log_module] for logging HTTP requests.
+[NGINX] is equipped with a dedicated module, [ngx_http_log_module] for logging HTTP requests.
 With just two directives in NGINX config, we can start logging all our API requests.

 ## log_format
 The `log_format` directive defines the format of the log file.
 It takes the form 'log_format <format_name> format_string;`.
 Here's a sample configuration, which we include within the `http` context in the main configuration file `nginx.conf'